zyrgit/GreenDriveCode/README.md

 ---
 ## Use traffic count data and road speed data
 Process downloaded datasets, traffic counts and road speeds.
 Map them to SUMO edge, and place an induction loop/detector there.
-It also generates routes according to the induction loop counts.
+It can also generates routes according to the induction loop counts.
 ```
 py a6InductionLoop.py speed loop xml
 ```

 ---
 ## Use taxi trip data
 Process the extracted taxi trips from `a1GenRoutes.py`, and map the trips' origin-destinations (ODs) to SUMO edges, and do the routing.
-Also you can find those trips that pass by the SUMO network, and get the overlapped part as ODs.
+It can also find trips that pass by the SUMO network, and get the overlapped part as ODs.
 ```
 py a7Taxi.py map route
 ```